nuxeo/doc.nuxeo.com-content/src/userdoc/jsf-ui/managing-permissions.md

 **Notes:**

 *   You can only grant a temporary access to external users.
-*   External users are not created a user account on the application.
+*   External users have not created a user account on the application.
 They do not have login / password credentials.
 They can only use the link that is sent to them to access the application.
 *   External users have access to the content that was shared with them (either documents or workspaces and their content) and the Search tab.
-*   External users do not benefit from the following features: A personal workspace and the Home tab and its features (dashboard, alerts, users / groups search, etc.).
+*   External users do not benefit from the personal workspace, the Home tab and their features (dashboard, alerts, users / groups search, etc.).

 {{! /multiexcerpt}}